-Tapuae-o-Uenuku, affectionately known to most Kiwis as ‘Tappy’, is the highest peak in New Zealand outside of the Southern Alps.
+Tapuae-o-Uenuku, affectionately known to most Kiwis as 'Tappy', is the highest peak in New Zealand outside of the Southern Alps.
 It towers 2885m above sea level just North of Kaikoura.
-I’d floated past it on the Clarence River a couple of times and always found myself gazing longingly at the scree slopes and jagged pile of rocks towering above me.
-This weekend I finally stood on the summit, with my packraft!
+I'd floated past it on the Clarence River a couple of times and always found myself gazing longingly at the scree slopes and jagged pile … Continue reading Tapuae-o-Uenuku and the Clarence

 On Christmas Eve we set off from the West Arm of Lake Manapouri with around a weeks’ worth of food, packrafting and tramping gear, a bunch of TOPO maps and loose plans to make it to Foveaux Strait.
 We had a small box of food delivered to Lake Roe Hut on the Dusky Track to pick on the way.
 For two weeks we linked together rivers, Fiords, lakes, some trails and a few different mountain ranges to make it to the Southern Ocean.